FarinaMatteo/siv-project/README.md

 ## Introduction
-This repository will contain code and documentation concerning the final project for the course *Signal, Image & Video* taught at **University of Trento**.
+This repository contains code and documentation of the final project developed for the course *Signal, Image & Video* taught at **University of Trento**.

 The aim of the project is to develop a "video-conferencing-like" algorithm to segment background and foreground, in order to run an image composition procedure for background substitution.